sinai-dev/OSLDocs/Guides/Guides.md

 # Guides
-See these articles for a guide or example on the major features of SideLoader.
+See these articles for a guide or example on the major features of SideLoader:

 * [Replacing Audio](Guides/ReplacingAudio.md)
 * [Replacing Textures](Guides/ReplacingTextures.md)